etiennedevaux/planner/README.md

 The site makes extensive use of Bootstrap to provide responsiveness.
 The CSS also contains media breakpoints that mirror the Bootstrap breakpoints.

+A demonstration of the site being tested for responsiveness is shown here [UAV Flight Planner Responsiveness Testing](https://youtu.be/2VMUyT7phdg)

+The key steps in the testing process are summarised below:

+1. Load the latest deployed version, currently at https://etiennedevaux.github.io/planner/

+2. Switch to the Google Chrome Developer Tools and go to the Responsive View

+3. Start with screen at a resolution of at least 1500px by 900px, the larger the better.

+4. From the bottom right hand corner gradually reduce the screen size to 1024px by 768px, check that the screen works well at all intermediate sizes

+5. From the bottom right hand corner gradually reduce the screen width to 340px, check that the screen works well at all intermediate sizes

+6. From the bottom right hand corner gradually reduce the screen height to 600px, check that the screen works well at all intermediate sizes

+7. Switch the view to the iPad option, and ensure that it is in Landscape

+8. From the Navigation Bar select the Flight Parameters option.

+9. Ensure that the screen scrolls and that all information is clear

+10. From the Navigation Bar select the Location option, ensure that all information is clearly visible

+11. Switch the view to the iPhone 6/7/8 option

+12. Use the Burger Menu to select the Home Page

+13. Ensure that the key call to action is clear and easy to read

+14. Select the Parameters page

+15. Scroll down and check different boxes

+16. Scroll down to check that the flight categories display clearly

+17. Select the Location page

+18. Scroll down to view the maps

+19. Click on a map and scroll within the map frame

 ## 8.3 User Story Testing

 There are two key user stories: